Pantera: 2004–2022: After Damageplan, personal issues, and Vinnie Paul's death

 In a July 2015 interview with Rolling Stone, Anselmo spoke out against Pantera and his other band's usage of the Confederate flag claiming it was a mistake to use it on their merchandise, albums, and other promotional material.
 Anselmo said "These days, I wouldn't want anything to fucking do with it because truthfully...
 I wouldn't.
 The way I feel and the group of people I've had to work with my whole life, you see a Confederate flag out there that says 'Heritage, not hate.'
 I'm not so sure I'm buying into that."
 Anselmo said originally that Pantera used the image because they were huge fans of Lynyrd Skynyrd but it was never about promoting hate.

 Also in 2015, Anselmo and Brown were interviewed at length about Pantera for the book Survival of the Fittest: Heavy Metal in the 1990s, by author Greg Prato.
 Brown also penned the foreword for the book, while a concert photo from 1994 of Anselmo and Darrell was used for the book's cover image.
+The Great Southern Trendkill received a reissue in October 2016.

 On June 22, 2018, Paul died at the age of 54, making him the second founding member of Pantera (following his brother) to die.
-Sources initially said that the cause of his death was a massive heart attack in his sleep, but on August 27, 2018, the official cause of death was revealed to be dilated cardiomyopathy and coronary artery disease.
+Sources initially said that the cause of his death was a massive heart attack in his sleep; however, on August 27, 2018, the official cause of death was revealed to be dilated cardiomyopathy and coronary artery disease.

 In November 2018, Philip H. Anselmo & The Illegals, while on tour supporting their second full-length album, played their first setlist composed entirely of Pantera songs.
 The trend continued all throughout the rest of the year as well as in 2019, with the tour being dubbed as "a Pantera tribute".
-On January 28, 2020, Pantera surpassed one billion streams across most major streaming music services (Amazon, Apple Music, Deezer, Google, and Spotify).
+In January 2020, Pantera surpassed one billion streams across most major streaming music services (Amazon, Apple Music, Deezer, Google, and Spotify).
+Reinventing the Steel was reissued in October at that year, which featured a new Terry Date remix of the release.
+Songs that were initially released as B-sides or on multiple soundtracks were included as well.